Erisa/cloudflared-docker/README.md

 docker run -v $PWD/cloudflared:/etc/cloudflared erisamoe/cloudflared tunnel create mytunnel
 ```

-Which gives you a UUID and `.json` credentials file for the tunnel.
+Which gives you a UUID for the new tunnel and and a `.json` credentials file corresponding to it.

 And now you can either use the above compose example or for testing simply just:
 ```bash